sercanozverenli/technical-portfolio/en/projects/systems/amplify-core/research/conceptual-framework.md

+# Amplify Core (Data Reliability & Decision Routing System)

-# Conceptual Framework and the Fundamental Problem in the Literature
+## Conceptual Framework and the Fundamental Problem in the Literature

 Today, whether in artificial intelligence (AI) and machine learning (ML) algorithms, or end-to-end industrial automation systems working with sensors; a significant portion of data-driven decision mechanisms share a common structural limitation.
 Most of these systems lack a mechanism that independently evaluates the reliability of the data prior to the decision process.
 Instead, they focus on generating an output from the provided input as much as possible.
 In other words, in most cases, systems lack an upper decision layer capable of abstaining from generating a decision by stating, "I cannot make a reliable decision with this data."